-Analysis | An awkward scene epitomizes the GOP’s 3 choices on Trump
+Analysis | Awkward scene highlights GOP choice on Trump

 Midterm elections are generally kind to the party opposite the president, and the House is very closely divided — as close as it has been in two decades — with just five seats needed to flip the GOP to a majority in the 2022 election.
 The party also stands to benefit from its superior control of the redistricting process.
 In other words, we could soon confront a situation in which Republicans need to again select a House speaker.

 To the extent Scalise has eyes on leapfrogging to that post — and he has in the past been deferential to McCarthy — he would be banking on the distinct possibility that McCarthy might again be viewed as too squishy by the party’s conservative flank.
-Whether or not that matters in two years, it’s obvious that, at least right now, the House GOP caucus is erring much more in Trump’s direction than against him.
+Whether that matters in two years, it’s obvious that, at least right now, the House GOP caucus is erring much more in Trump’s direction than against him.

 Cheney, meanwhile, has charted a much different course than either of them and has stuck by it.
 It’s difficult to see that paying dividends in the near term, and it would be pretty shocking if that’s her calculus, but who knows about the long term?